 To be a "consumer report," the information must be furnished by a "consumer reporting agency" as that term is defined in section 603(f).
 The term "consumer reporting agency" means a person that regularly engages in assembling or evaluating information on consumers for the purpose of furnishing "consumer reports" to third parties.
 The terms "consumer reporting agency" in section 603(f) and "consumer report" in section 603(d) are mutually dependent and must be construed together.
-Information is not a "consumer report" if the person furnishing the information is not a "consumer report" if the person furnishing the information is not a "consumer report" agency."
+Information is not a "consumer report" if the person furnishing the information is not a "consumer reporting agency."
 For example, a communication to an employer about a job applicant from a source that is not a CRA (such as a prior employer) does not constitute a "consumer report."